 The audio quality and loudness of this TV doesn’t pack a punch and will definitely leave you wanting more from it.

 If you want a 4K Ultra HD TV that features a Smart system, then you should include this TV to your list of choices.
-For just £379.00 on Amazon, you get a 4K TV that features a VA display panel with a wide range of gamma and colour palette, making this TV outstanding for its price.
+You can get a 4K TV that features a VA display panel with a wide range of gamma and colour palette on Amazon, making this TV outstanding for its price.
 It also has a great colour accuracy but definitely not on par with high-end TVs.
 Heck, that’s the selling point of this TV.

 For gamers, you will definitely appreciate this TV although we still highly recommend gaming oriented monitors for those hardcore gamers such as the LG 25UM58-P.